 Challenge: Support UK telecommunications company, Openreach, with initiatives, workshops, models and ways of working.
-Identify existing business continuity and incident management capabilities and develop a roadmap for improving them across the organization.
+Identify existing business continuity and incident management capabilities and develop a roadmap for improving them across the organisation.

 Solution: New Business Continuity Management and Incident Management maturity models were developed and used to identify and assess Openreach’s response to incidents, improve their business continuity capabilities, and benchmark with leading global enterprises.